Life Insurance Securitization: Unlocking Capital For Insurers

 shunins

-Definition: Life insurance securitization is the process of converting life insurance policies into securities
+Life insurance securitization is a common aspect of insurance-linked securities

 shunins